Hawsha: Location

 The village was located on a low hilly area between the plain of Haifa and Marj ibn Amr (Jezreel Valley) and situated on an east–west axis.
 To the west lay a wide valley, Wadi Husheh, that was the dividing area between it and the neighboring village of Khirbat al-Kasayir.

 History

 Israelite city: unlikely

 19th-century researchers have connected Hawsha to the biblical village of Hosah (Chossah), a border settlement of the Israelite tribe of Asher.
-More recently, this biblical city tends to be identified with archaeogical sites closer to Tyre.
+More recently, this biblical city tends to be identified with archaeological sites closer to Tyre.

 Roman and Byzantine-period Jewish city

-Usha was visited by 19th-century researchers such as Leopold Zunz and those from the Palestine Exploration Fund (PEF), among others, have identified Hawsha as the site of the Roman and Byzantine period jewish city of Usha, the seat of the Sanhedrin after AD 135.
+Usha was visited by 19th-century researchers such as Leopold Zunz and those from the Palestine Exploration Fund (PEF), among others, have identified Hawsha as the site of the Roman and Byzantine period Jewish city of Usha, the seat of the Sanhedrin after AD 135.

 Crusader domain

 Hawsha was mentioned as part of the domain of the Crusaders during the hudna between the Crusaders based in Acre and the Mamluk sultan al-Mansur Qalawun, declared in 1283.